 For several decades I have played competitive tennis on the cement courts in Southern California.
 In hindsight, being slightly bowlegged exaggerated the pressure and forces on my knees, so it is not surprising that I developed knee arthritis and significant knee pain.

 I am a pharmaceutical chemist for those who don’t know me and have a master’s degree in clinical nutrition.
-Unfortunately, the pain developed close to 30 years ago before becoming an expert on plant chemistry and its potential benefits.
-Since then, because of this expertise, I have been named the principal investigator of several studies funded by the National Institutes of Health exploring the benefits of natural compounds for the prevention of Alzheimer’s disease.
-I mentioned the above so you understand I am a scientist, not just some marketing person at a dietary supplement company.
+Unfortunately, the pain developed close to 30 years ago before I became an expert on plant chemistry and its potential benefits.
+Because of this expertise, I became the principal investigator of several studies funded by the National Institutes of Health exploring the benefits of natural compounds for the prevention of Alzheimer’s disease.
+I mention this so you understand I am a scientist, not just some marketing person at a dietary supplement company.
 Because the pain occurred before my plant chemistry studies, I agreed to do bilateral knee surgery, which was unsuccessful and made my pain worse.

 If you suffer from knee pain, I don’t have to tell you how negatively it affects your quality of life.
 Walking up and down stairs is not only a real challenge but potentially dangerous due to the instability the pain causes.
 Standing up from a chair or doing a deep knee bend to pick something off of the floor can be difficult and painful.

-Having the training and ability to access and analyze medical studies and wanting to avoid drugs, I experimented on myself with those dietary supplements and herbal extracts that had clinical documentation to have the potential to reduce knee pain.
-(Many supplements you read about sound good but don’t have quality human studies supporting their use).
+Having the training and ability to access and analyze medical studies and wanting to avoid drugs, I experimented on myself with those dietary supplements and herbal extracts that had clinical documentation to potentially reduce knee pain.
 I tried glucosamine and chondroitin sulfate at the proper dosages and for the proper amount of time but found little or no benefit.
 This was not particularly surprising because several randomized placebo-controlled studies also found no benefit while some other studies did.
+It is important to note that many supplements you read about sound good but don’t have quality human studies supporting their use.